Information about Atorvastatin

 How atorvastatin works

 Atorvastatin is a lipid-lowering medication (statin).
 It works by blocking an enzyme (HMG-CoA-reductase) that is required in the body to make cholesterol.
-It thus lowers "bad" cholesterol (LDL), triglycerides and raises "good" cholesterol (HDL).
+It thus lowers "bad" cholesterol (LDL) and triglycerides, raising the level of "good" cholesterol (HDL).

 Common side effects of atorvastatin